delta-jrm/Flyers-Challenge-Trivia-Application/README.md

 - Goal: Implement more object oriented design strategy and investigate multithreading both methods of checking answers.
 - Goal: Optimize search through with use of key terms, but make sure valid questions are not being ignored

+# Version 2: 12/5/2019
+- Split up the wikipedia scraper and database search into two different programs to run.
+- scraper.py is the wikipedia scraper, triviakiller.py is the database search
+- Capitalized the answer when outprinted for easier reference.
+- Cut down answer output to 100 characters before and after
+- Created find_all method to find all occurances of answer on page.
+- Added feature to input all answers at the same time
+- Added feature to seperate question keywords and index search in scraper.py
+- Check done for keyword in the answer string, now only outputs answer if within 100 chars before or after
+- Goal Achieved: Optimize search through with use of key terms, but make sure valid questions are not being ignored

+- ToDo: Create functions to open functionality.
+- ToDo: Implement answerchecking with database search.
+- ToDo: Create answer object to have all answers run in a multithreaded fashion to speed up the process
+- ToDo: Add menu to either select Wikipedia Scraping or Database Comparison until both are functional.
+- ToDo: Start building GUI interface for inputting key terms and questions if possible.

+- Goal: Implement more object oriented design strategy and investigate multithreading both methods of checking answers.